CSS-Angie/Food-Forest-Foraging/README.md

 *	Incorporate an intuitive layout
 </details><hr>

 <details><summary><b>User-Story 5: As a forager or food forest owner I want to see at a glance what I can expect of the website.
-If the website offers me the information I need.</b></summary>
+Does the website offer me the information I need.</b></summary>

 <br>Acceptance Criteria: